 - 1. Press the Ctrl+Num (default) hotkey to open the on-screen display. - 2.
 Press F11 to call the Configuration menu. - 3.
-Select the user module you want to (de)activate and press F5. - 4.
+Select the Console entry and press Enter. - 4.
+Select the user module you want to (de)activate and press F5. - 5.
 Select the OSD blocked entry and press F8 to select one of the following options: